 - Within six weeks of receiving the award letter, the recipient of the

-and Exercise Scientist or the BASES website.
+and Exercise Scientist.
 The article shall comply with’

 Guidelines for Contributors to The Sport and Exercise